sujeet-pro/v3.sujeet.pro/data/posts/deep-dives/v8-interpreter-ignition/index.md

 ---
-title: Ignition - V8's Javascript Interpreter
+title: Ignition - V8's JavaScript Interpreter
-description: An interpreter used by V8 for javascript
+description: An interpreter used by V8 for JavaScript
 publishedOn: null
 lastUpdatedOn: 2025-02-15
 featuredRank: 2